 *A talent is 37.8 lbs (ISR The scriptures bible – monetary weights and units.
 Page 1235.).

 Debarim (Deuteronomy) 12:32: Every word that I command you this day, it shalt thou observe to do: thou shalt not add to it, nor diminish from it.

 Hanukkah is not a commanded high holiday and the main story that is associated with it may not be true.
 However, it can be a time to celebrate the victory that God gave and continues to give His people.
-It can be a time to remember that Jesus is the light of the world and should be the light that shines through us.
 It can be a time to break up the monotony and be festive during the beginning of shortening, cold winter days.

 However, Hanukkah should not be made higher or more important than the High Holidays of the Bible, and the understanding of the history of Hanukkah should be on the forefront.
 Make sure to use a seven-branched menorah to make sure we are not adding to the commands of the Lord, and have fun, Shalom!

 All Old Testament scriptures are from the Septuagint.

 4 thoughts on “Hanukkah In the Bible – History and Traditions”